Muksaflash/My-Portfolio/README.md

   ### **Projects**:

-- Web pplication for social network managers in ASP.NET in a team with no code developer.
+- Web pplication for social network managers in ASP.NET in a team with no code developer

 https://github.com/Muksaflash/APIInclusive

-- A console application for managing hashtags and data parsers, allowing users to download, filter, and create funnels with hashtag data.
+- A console application for managing hashtags and data parsers, allowing users to download, filter, and create funnels with hashtag data

 https://github.com/Muksaflash/HashtagConsoleProgram

-- A simple ASP.NET API for a To-Do List application, connected to a local MySQL database using Entity Framework ORM, and featuring a graphical interface with Swagger/OpenAPI support for standard CRUD operations.
+- A simple ASP.NET API for a To-Do List application, connected to a local MySQL database using Entity Framework ORM, and featuring a graphical interface with Swagger/OpenAPI support for standard CRUD operations

 https://github.com/Muksaflash/TodoApi

-- A Windows Forms application that generates hashtag funnels for SMM managers based on a txt file containing hashtag frequencies.
+- A Windows Forms application that generates hashtag funnels for SMM managers based on a txt file containing hashtag frequencies

 https://github.com/Muksaflash/Hashtag-Funnel-Generator

-- Agent 007 Quest is an engaging WinForms game developed for King Quest, taking players on an quest adventure.
+- Agent 007 Quest is an engaging WinForms game developed for King Quest, taking players on an quest adventure

 https://github.com/Muksaflash/QuestWinFormsApp/tree/master